 Conversely, cooling of the continental lithosphere causes subsidence.
 This process leads to the formation of thermal subsidence basins where abundant sediments can accumulate (e.g. Michigan Basin, passive margins of continents).

-Thermal subsidence and uplift are processes occurring over millions of years.
-Conversely, glacial rebound is faster and occurs over thousands of years.
+Note: Thermal subsidence and uplift are processes occurring over millions of years.
+On the contrary, glacial rebound is faster and takes place over thousands of years.

 10.4.
 Origin of the resistance of cratons